 The secret to ranking higher on Google is quality.
 There are no shortcuts.
 Google looks at how long visitors are staying on your site and whether they are navigating to other pages before exiting.
 To write an awesome blog post that gets noticed, be sure to:

 Focusing on quality rather than ranking will actually help your business to rank higher on Google and get noticed by more people.
+Use our content audit templates to make sure you’re putting your best work out there.

 Paid search ads require a monetary investment.
 That said, they can seriously increase your online exposure.
-For example, if you search “personal trainer Boston”, this is what you see:
+For example, if you search “personal trainer Boston,” this is what you see:

 Google Ads costs money, yes.
 But they also convert very well on average.
 Advertising on Google is a surefire way to get your brand to the top of the search results; and if not to the top, then to ensure you at least have more coverage.